Coach Smart discusses UGA’s future goals post-Stetson Bennet

 “Kamari’s really been going now for a little over a week in practice and taking his reps,” Smart said.
 “He’s been in a black jersey some, but that’s more precautionary.
 We know he can hit and tackle.
 He’s a really physical tackler.
 He’s been able to tackle in individual drills.
 He’s been great.”

 The Bulldogs’ quest for a third straight national championship starts Sept.
-2 at home against UT-Martin.
+2 at home against UT-Martin at 6 p.m.